Tomas-Machado/Tomas-Machado/README.md

 - 🥳 I am a 22 year old and from The Azores, Portugal.
 - 🛣️ I’m eager to start my career in Mobile Application Development.
 - 🤗 I’m fluent in Portuguese and English.
-- ⌛ I’m also learning Italian and Spanish.
+- ⌛ Learning Italian and Spanish.
 - ✌️ Plan to start German and French after.
 - 🔛 Focused on improving my skills everyday.

 <br>